by Susan Crawford. Reprinted from BackChannel. Read the original article.

 Although I’m eternally optimistic about the capacity of enlightened public servants to realize that public control of wholesale communications networks is essential —that it’s the only way we’ll see competition, affordable pricing, and world-class connectivity for every American — our giant incumbents are choosing to compete by lobbying state officials.
 That’s as true in Massachusetts as it is in the rest of the country.

 This year, I’ll be traveling the US talking to people in scrappy communities who are building fiber on their own.
-They’re fed up with whale watching long beach and waiting for enormous incumbent communications companies to decide it’s in their corporate interests to invest in 21st-century communications capacity for Americans.
+They’re fed up with waiting for enormous incumbent communications companies to decide it’s in their corporate interests to invest in 21st-century communications capacity for Americans.
 These communities have run the numbers and looked at their economic development needs — as well as the possibilities for advanced healthcare, world-class educations, effective governance, energy management, and public safety that publicly controlled wholesale “street grids” of fiber make real — and they’ve come to the conclusion that if they hang back, they’ll become irrelevant.

 These towns won’t be left behind in the future.
 Maybe the people in Western MA will move to some of those towns, where a rural lifestyle won’t mean giving up one’s livelihood and connection to the rest of the world.

 Unfortunately, because of Governor Baker, many of the people of Western MA, especially younger residents, will have to move somewhere.
 And even a region rich in culture, with second-home owners who otherwise might want to stay full time, will find itself populated with ghosts.
 Unhappy ghosts, with lousy, overpriced internet access.

 Let’s hope Charlie Baker can see his way around the lobbyists’ claims.
 Let’s hope he can change his approach and let the towns go ahead.
 Let’s hope that Baker doesn’t want Western MA to be irrelevant.
 Or dead.